mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 title: 3M Framework for Game Making
 ---

-In this chapter I outline a case study and model for game making designed with student engagement and autonomy as end goals.
+In this chapter I outline a case study and model for game making designed with to align with project-based and inclusive pedagogies.
 I identify and describe design tensions emerging from the exploratory stages of my PhD study on families making games together.

 I share a learning design incorporate that seeks to help resolve and explore these tensions in detail.
 While I share initial findings in response, the research is still in progress.
 As such, this early reporting of results seeks to put into focus, and explore in details tensions in the particular context of family making, use of game making as a creative medium and the affordances and limits of game making particular tools.